This week’s blog is about a life-changing process that I created, called Rescripting.

 It is always very moving when people, in therapy or on a course, make radical shifts like this.
 The shifts last, too.
 I was delighted to hear a couple of years later that the man now runs a successful investment business and has many happy investors.
 The Chinese lady wrote to me and said that she had now finally found a sense of inner peace that had eluded her for years.
 In both cases, greater happiness and greater success went hand in hand.

 I cover this powerful technique in full detail on our three-day course, Advanced Coaching – Processes for Personal and Professional Transformation.
-The next one begins on 18th April, in Central London.
+To find out more about the next one coming up in Central London.
 Click here to book.